 6.3.2.3 MAC management messages

 A set of MAC management messages are defined.
 These messages shall be carried in the Payload of the MAC PDU.
-All MAC management messages begin with a Management Message Type field and may contain additional fields.
+All MAC management messages except for DL MAP and UL MAP messages for channel bandwidth below 1.25 MHz, begin with a Management Message Type field and may contain additional fields.
 MAC management messages on the basic, broadcast, and initial ranging connections shall be neither fragmented nor packed.
 MAC management messages on the primary management connection may be packed and/or fragmented.
 MAC management messages on the fragmentable broadcast connection may be fragmented.
 For the OFDM, and OFDMA PHYs, management messages carried on the initial ranging, broadcast, fragmentable broadcast, basic, and primary management connections shall have CRC usage enabled.
-The format of the management message is given in Figure 6-27.
+The format of the management messages except for DL MAP and UL MAP messages for channel bandwidth below 1.25 MHz is given in Figure 6-27.
+The DL MAP and UL MAP MAC messages for channel bandwidth below 1.25 MHz do not include a management type filed.
 The encoding of the Management Message Type field is given in Table 6-51.
 MAC management messages shall not be carried on transport connections.
 MAC management messages that have a Type value specified in Table 6-51 as reserved, or those not containing all required parameters or containing erroneously encoded parameters, shall be silently discarded.
 In case of MAC management messages with multiple presentations of the same TLV and/or encoded parameter information, the last presentation shall be used, unless otherwise specified that multiple presentations are allowed (e.g., Downlink_Burst_Profile TLV in DCD message), in which case all presentations shall be used.